google/TensorNetwork/docs/block_sparse_tutorial.rst

     shape of b3: (21, 19, 20)

+`transpose` and `reshape` both act only an a tensor's meta-data and are thus essentially free operations (i.e. no computational cost).

 To contract two tensors, their flow and charge information has to match.
 A leg with an outflowing arrow can only be contracted with a leg with an